LaurieGale10/secondary-teachers-debugging-experiences-study/README.md

 # Repository Overview
-This repository contains some of the analysis materials for the *"The Hands-Up Problem and How to Deal With It: Secondary School Teachers' Experiences of Debugging in the Classroom"* paper.
+This repository contains some of the analysis and study materials for the *"The Hands-Up Problem and How to Deal With It: Secondary School Teachers' Experiences of Debugging in the Classroom"* paper.

 The study was qualitative and we do not have ethical approval to publish participating teachers' interview transcripts.
 Therefore, this repository contains the following files:
 - `interview_schedule.pdf` - The interview questions teachers were asked.